pingidentity/pingone-sample-js/README.md

 - `scopes`:  **Optional**. standard OIDC or PingOne custom scopes, separated by a space which you want to request authorization for.
  [PingOne platform scopes](https://apidocs.pingidentity.com/pingone/platform/v1/api/#access-services-through-scopes-and-roles) are configured under "Access" tab in PingOne Admin Console.
 Default value: `["openid"]`

-- `responseType`: The type of credentials returned in the response: `token` - to get only an Access Token, `id_token` - to get only an ID Token (if you don't plan on accessing an API).

 - `responseMode` :  **Optional**.
 A string that specifies the mechanism for returning authorization response parameters from the authorization endpoint.
 If set to `pi.flow` value than the redirect_uri parameter is not required and authorization response parameters are encoded as a JSON object wrapped in a flow response and returned directly to the client with a 200 status.
 Default value: not set.